j-white/minion-on-pfsense/README.md

 * In certain cases, there can be many copies of the Minion container running simultaneously, restart the service to fix this.
 * Minion fails to stop on reboot with ``` Stopping package minion...```
 * The packages should be relocated under the `net-mgmt` tree instead of `net`
+* The .local repository should be deleted after uninstall / on upgrade